AI-enabled Prediction of eSports Player Performance Using the Data from Heterogeneous Sensors: Related Work

-In many domains the skills and performance can be predicted based on sensors data.
+In many domains the skills and performance can be assessed and/or predicted based on sensors data~\cite{combat-sport}.
 In sport, the data from the Inertial Measurement Unit (IMU) can be helpful for estimating volleyball athlete skill \cite{volleyvall_skill_sensors}.
 Tennis player performance can be assessed from the IMU data on the hand and chest \cite{tennis_skill_0}, or on the waist, leg, and hand \cite{tennis_skill_1}.
-Similar techniques have been investigated for skill estimation in Australian football \cite{sport_activities_skill_sensors_0}, soccer \cite{soccer_detection_classification}, climbing \cite{climb_skill_sensors}, golf \cite{sport_activities_skill_sensors_1} and gym exercising \cite{mobile_exercise_assessment_0, mobile_exercise_assessment_1}.
+Similar techniques have been investigated for skill estimation in soccer \cite{soccer_detection_classification}, climbing \cite{climb_skill_sensors}, golf \cite{sport_activities_skill_sensors_1}, gym exercising \cite{ mobile_exercise_assessment_1}, and alpine skiing \cite{alpine_skiing_skill}.

 Another popular domain for skill assessment based on the sensor data is surgery.
 In~\cite{surgery_skill_sensors_0} authors use IMU data to create a skill quantification framework for surgeons.
 Ershad et al. \cite{surgery_skill_sensors_1} have shown the connection between the surgeon skill and behavior information collected from IMU.
 Ahmidi et al. \cite{surgery_skill_sensors_2_eye_tracking} developed a system using motion and eye-tracking data for surgical task and skill prediction.
-The authors have used hidden Markov models \cite{hidden_markov_models} to represent surgeon state which is similar to the method proposed in this work in Section~\ref{rnn_att_arch}.
+The authors have used hidden Markov models \cite{hidden_markov_models} to represent surgeon state which is similar to the method proposed in this work in Section~III.
 The connection between the surgeon actions and pressure sensors data has been investigated in \cite{surgery_skill_sensors_3_pressure_sensors}.

 Physiological data have also been used for predicting skill level and skill acquisition in working activities, such as mold polishing \cite{worker_skills_mold_polishing} and clay kneading \cite{worker_skills_clay_kneading}, as well as dancing~\cite{dance_skill}.